wilsonoliveiralima/wilsonoliveiralima/README.md

 ## 💫 About Me:
 Hi, I'm Wilson and I like making games, which will never be finished or published, in Unity using C#.<br>
-I'm currently working on my hobby multiplayer FPS game, like CS and VALORANT.<br>
+I'm currently doing some work, as a freelancer, and, as a hobby, developing a multiplayer FPS game, CS and VALORANT style, in the Unity3D engine.<br>
 I'm also studying a bachelor's degree in Production Engineering at UESC, before I was doing a bachelor's degree in Physics, and I intend to migrate to Computer Science.

 ## 🌐 Socials: